Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Introduction

-In this study, we adopt wKDE method with the choice of von Mises-Fisher kernel function to estimate the underlying density field at different redshifts using COSMOS2022.
-We produce density maps out to $z\sim 5$ which can be used to identify LSS and release a publicly available catalog of measured densities for 210621 galaxies brighter than $K_{s} < 24.5$ at $0.4 < z < 5$ in the COSMOS field.
+In this study, we adopt wKDE method with the choice of von Mises-Fisher kernel function to estimate the underlying density field at different redshifts using COSMOS2020 catalog.
+We produce density maps within the $0.4<z<6$ range which can be used to identify LSS and release a publicly available catalog of measured densities for 210621 galaxies brighter than $K_{s} < 24.5$ at $0.4 < z < 5$ in the COSMOS field.
 We implement corrections to mitigate edge effects and masked sources in the vicinity of bright stars to improve the quality of density estimation.
-Eventually, we investigate the relationship between estimated environmental density and the star formation activity (SFR/sSFR) at different redshift intervals to study the evolution of this relationship with cosmic time.
+Eventually, we investigate the relation between estimated environmental density and the star formation activity (SFR/sSFR) at different redshift intervals to study the evolution of this relation with cosmic time.

 The paper is organized as follows: In Section \ref{sec:data}, we introduce the properties of data and selection criteria we used in this study.
-In Section \ref{sec:density}, we describe the method used to construct density maps and the environmental density catalog, followed by the results and discussion in Section \ref{sec:results}.
+In Section \ref{sec:density}, we describe the method used to construct density maps and the environmental density catalog, and we present and discuss our results in Section \ref{sec:results}.
 We summarize our findings in Section \ref{sec:Summary}.

 Throughout this work, we assume a flat $\Lambda\text{CDM}$ cosmology with $H_{0} = 70 \, \text{km} \, s^{-1} \text{Mpc}^{-1}$ , $\Omega_{m0} = 0.3$, and $\Omega_{\Lambda0}= 0.7 $.
 All magnitudes are expressed in the AB system and the physical parameters are measured assuming a Chabrier initial mass function.